milofultz/tinybrainfans/wiki/Programming/git/git.md

 If it is a file or files, you can change their name as normal and then within git via this command: `git mv -f filename.txt Filename.txt`.
 This will make it show up in your commit.
 If it is a directory, you will need to do this with every file within the directory.

+## Squash and Merge[19]

+### Why

+> before you merge a feature branch back into your main branch (often `master` or `develop`), your feature branch should be squashed down to a single buildable commit, and then rebased from the up-to-date main branch.

+> If you follow this process it guarantees that ALL commits in master build and pass tests.
+This simple fact makes debugging an issue much easier.
+You can use **git** bisect when trying to find the source of a bug.
+Git bisect becomes almost completely ineffective if there are broken commits on the master  branch; if you jump to a commit that isn’t clean, it’s difficult or impossible to tell if it introduced the bug. [...]
+[A] drawback is that we lose some granularity when we squash our commits.
+If you really want to have multiple commits for a feature, at least squash down so that each commit builds and passes tests.

+### How

+Most simple is to use the `git merge --squash` option[20].
+If you want to merge `starting-branch` into `target-branch`:

+- Check out `target-branch`
+- Use `git merge --squash starting-branch`
+- Commit all changes using `git commit`

+Another more intensive way to do it that gives you more control is to {{rebase|Rebase (git)}} the new branch off of the target branch you wish to merge into.
+Using {{interactive rebase|Rebase (git)}}, select every commit except the oldest one and set to `squash`.
+Select that first commit and set it to `reword`.
+Once the rebase starts on exit, you will be able to change the commit message that will hold all of the squashed commits.
+Once that is complete, merge it into the target branch.

 ## Branches

 Action | Command